Learn how to make these Fizzy Bath Salts at home. A great way to enjoy a relaxing bath and provide great cleansing and detox benefits for your skin.

 For these Bath Salts I used these Embossed Silver Foil Labels from Avery.
 It is so easy to fill in the template and then print them out onto the labels…and I like how fancy they make the Bath Salts look…like you paid a lot of money for them from a high end spa!

 Or make your own labels, or download these labels on your own paper.
-I don’t normally use the Avery labels.
-I usually just print out my handmade labels on some regular computer paper and then glue them onto the jar using a simple Elmer’s glue stick.
+Normally I use the Avery labels.
+Simply print out my handmade labels on some regular computer paper and then glue them onto the jar using a simple Elmer’s glue stick.
 I find it works so well and the label lays down nice and flat just like a sticker, but is so inexpensive.

 Giving this as a gift for Valentine’s Day?
 Add some cute Valentine’s Day Tags and you have a nice but inexpensive gift idea for a friend or family member…or a nice gift to yourself!